FabienGOYHEX/moviewebsite/README.md

 npm start

 **#Authors**:
-Sarah Elyafi
+Sarah Elyafi - Vanessa Salvador
-Vanessa Salavador

-#API
-Movie Central Search Engine
+#Movie Central Search Engine
+##API
 Movie Cental Search Engine is a responsive React app that use [MovieDB] (https://www.themoviedb.org/documentation/api "link to The Movie Database") IMDB API to load data.
 This app helps you to search movies, filter and display overview cards.